 I left a successful career in the telecom industry to pursue my call to ministry at Eden Theological Seminary in Webster Groves from which I graduated with a Masters of Divinity in 2000.
 I was ordained as an Elder in 2006.
 My husband, Jim and I are the parents of three children; Andy age 15, and two 10 year olds, Jesse and Grace.

 I have had the honor of serving as Senior Pastor of Centenary since July, 2007.
 We are a bit different now, and, (dare I say it? a little bit older.)
 However, many of the same caring and courageous people are still here with an even stronger commitment to serving the city of St. Louis.
-Our members and our church have stepped out in faith and now provide a significant part of St. Louis’ plan to end homelessness thru The Bridge, the primary drop-in center for the City of St. Louis.
-Thru our Bridge ministry, we have served over 300,000 meals to homeless and food insecure persons since November 2005, and provide many additional social services as well.
+Our members and our church stepped out in faith and provided a significant part of St. Louis’ plan to end homelessness thru The Bridge, the primary drop-in center for the City of St. Louis.
+Thru our Bridge ministry, we served over 300,000 meals to homeless and food insecure persons since November 2005, and provide many additional social services as well.
+Although it is now closed, it was one of our most successful ministries.

 We are committed to living out the example of what it means to be a faith community, and we are excited about the opportunities that are in store for us in the future.
 We believe that God is doing great and amazing things in the city of St. Louis, and we are on a great adventure trusting that God will lead us to help accomplish the great transformation that God has in store for St. Louis.